winnie1994/spark/README.md

 ```
 This will run a dev server by default at [http://localhost:8080/](http://localhost:8080/).
 Check the console log output to see if yours is served on a different port.

 ## Develop and contribute to the project
-Here are some additional development tips and instructions:

 ### Build troubleshooting

 First try cleaning all the build files and re-building everything: